 1. Coconut Oil

-lubricating film and penetrated water into the hair, preventing the lifting of the surface cuticle and its breaking by the force of a comb.
-Coconut oil treatments
+Coconut oil has been used in hair treatments for thousands of years and in 1999 a study found that even on chemically damaged hair, coconut oil provided a lubricating film and penetrated water into the hair, preventing the lifting of the surface cuticle and its breaking by the force of a comb.
+Coconut oil treatments add shine and strength to all hair types.
+Coconut oil can also be used as a leave-in conditioner on curly, thick hair.
+The

-oil can be used without a greasy look.
+curlier the hair, the more coconut oil can be used without a greasy look.
 Curly hair absorbs the oil.
 Start with

-small amount in clean, dry hair and add more until the hair is glossy.
-Rub some
+a small amount in clean, dry hair and add more until the hair is glossy.
+Rub some into the scalp and into the

 ends of the hair.
-Also, Coconut oil has anti-fungal
+Also, Coconut oil has anti-fungal properties that heal the scalp and hair.

-The kukui nut tree is the official state tree of Hawaii.
+kukui nut tree is the official state tree of Hawaii.
 Hawaiian natives have used sweet oil to heal acne and to soothe a variety of burns.
 In traditional Hawaiian culture, babies were anointed with the oil to protect them from elements of nature, such as salt and sun.

 Hawaiian Kukui Hair Treatment for shiny and lustrous hair: